Sheri Everts

-Sheri Everts is an American academic and educator serving as the chancellor of Appalachian State University in North Carolina.
+Sheri Everts is an American academic and educator.
+She served as the chancellor of Appalachian State University in North Carolina until her resignation on April 19, 2024.

 Early life and education

 Born and raised in Nebraska, Everts attended elementary school in a one-room schoolhouse.
 She completed her undergraduate education at the University of Nebraska–Lincoln, graduating with a Bachelor of Arts degree in English in 1980.
-She worked as a high school English teacher in Nebraska and Kansas for several years, later returning to UNL to complete an Master of Arts in literacy education and Doctor of Education.
+She worked as a high school English teacher in Nebraska and Kansas for several years, later returning to UNL to complete a Master of Arts in literacy education and Doctor of Education.